29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

   )
  ],
  cons: [#list(
-   "Limited manouverability - Only supports forward, backward, and turning; no lateral (sideways) movement.",
+   "Limited manoeuvrability - Only supports forward, backward, and turning; no lateral (sideways) movement.",
     "Not agile - Slow to make fine, precise movements or quick direction changes",

   )